 In section \ref{sec:gaugesymm}, we use the no global symmetry conjecture to show that BPS 4-branes in such type IIA backgrounds are small instantons in 9d which have a rank 1 worldvolume theory with 8 supercharges.
 We momentarily borrow that fact to show that exotic type IIA backgrounds such as \ref{SSGA} do not exist.
 A 4-brane probing a defect at a star-shaped node such as that in \ref{SSGA} leads to a star-shaped Coulomb branch for a rank 1, 5d $\mathcal{N}=1$ SCFT or free theory which describes the low-energy physics of the 4-brane.

 On the other hand, from the rank 1 classification of 5d SCFTs, we know that any local piece of the Coulomb branch of an SCFT or a free theory must either look like an open interval which has at most one closed end \cite{Seiberg:1996bd,Douglas:1996xp,Morrison:1996xf,Bhardwaj:2019jtr,Bhardwaj:2019fzv}.
-The one dimensional Coulomb branch of an SCFT has the local structure of $\R/\Z_2$ \cite{Seiberg:1996bd} but not a star shaped singularity.
+The one dimensional Coulomb branch can have a local singular structure of $\R/\Z_2$ \cite{Seiberg:1996bd} but not a star-shaped singularity with more than two legs.
 In other words, star-shaped moduli spaces are not allowed.
 Therefore, the only candidate for a type IIA background with a boundary is type IIA supergravity on an interval.
 Note that a disjoint union of intervals is not allowed as it leads to multiple gravitons in the lower dimensional theory.